-Some students seemed to be discontinuing the formal education system after completing Grade X due to reasons such as engaging in family work, taking up a job, or repeating the grade.
-While a large number of schools offer career guidance in higher grades, strengthening these efforts and making them more accessible may help students make informed decisions about their career and reduce early withdrawal from schooling.
+Some students reported leaving the formal education system after completing Grade X due to reasons such as taking up a job, engaging in family work, or repeating the grade.
+While a large number of schools offer career guidance in higher grades, strengthening these efforts and making them more accessible and timely may help students make informed decisions about their future pathways and reduce early exits from schooling.